istio/community/WORKING-GROUPS.md

 Working groups follow the [contributing](CONTRIBUTING.md) guidelines although each of these groups may operate a little differently depending on their needs and workflow.

-When the need arises, a new working group can be created, please contact the [istio-tech-oversight](https://groups.google.com/forum/#!forum/istio-tech-oversight) working group if you think a new group is necessary.
+When the need arises, a new working group can be created, please post to [technical-oversight-committee](https://discuss.istio.io/c/technical-oversight-committee) working group if you think a new group is necessary.

 The working groups generate design docs which are kept in a [Team Drive](https://drive.google.com/drive/u/0/folders/0AIS5p3eW9BCtUk9PVA).